Dr. Manu Kanchan

 Alliance School of Business

-Prof. Manu Kanchan is pursuing his doctorate from the Indian Institute of Technology (IIT), Kanpur.
+Dr. Manu Kanchan holds a Doctoral degree in Management from the Indian Institute of Technology (IIT), Kanpur.
 In his doctoral thesis, he has examined the role of brands in building barriers to competition in the Indian pharmaceutical industry under the changing patent regimes.
 He did his post-graduation also from IIT, Kanpur and under graduation from National Institute of Technology (NIT), Rourkela.

 - “Business of Hospitals” (2015), Economic & Political Weekly, 50(30): 25-27.
 This article to assess how the logic of business has transformed hospitals into factories with different doctors changing into workers/employees of those hospitals

 - “Hospital Pharmacies Retail Shops within Corporate Hospitals” (2017), Economic & Political Weekly, 52(11): 19-21.
 This article examines the workings of Hospital pharmacies located within the premises of Corporate Hospitals looking at how they transform into the retail shops located within other closed premises like the Airports

 - “The Pharmaceutical Industry Has Vested Interests in Making Arguments against Generic Drugs” (2018), Economic & Political Weekly, 53(35).
 This paper looks at the arguments of prices and drug quality put forward by the Indian pharmaceutical industry when the Government of India tried to push for generic drug prescriptions in 2017